LAM Living With

 - Get counseling, particularly cognitive behavioral therapy.

 - Join a patient support group, which may help you adjust to living with LAM.
 You can see how other patients manage similar symptoms and their condition.
-Talk with your doctor about local support groups or check with an area medical center.
+Talk with your provider about local support groups or check with an area medical center.

 - Seek support from family and friends, which can help relieve stress and anxiety.
 Let your loved ones know how you feel and what they can do to help you.